 Haarsha Architects, a young design studio founded in 2015, has designed Brick Veil.
 The design team is led by the Principal Architect – Ar.
 Haarsha, and the team consists of Ar.
 Sarika, Ar.
 Harshitha, and Ar.
 Chethan.
-Spread over a land area of 2400 square feet (2.23 a), the project has a gross built-up area of 7000 square feet (650.32 square metres).
+Spread over a land area of 2400 sq. ft., the project has a gross built-up area of 7,000 sq. ft.
 The building, aptly called Brick Veil, takes inspiration from its striking brick materiality that largely envelopes its elevation.

 Anchored in a serene neighbourhood of Bengaluru city, stands a unique work of architecture, built on a quadrilateral plot of land.
 The uniqueness of its architecture lies in its simplicity of form and palette, tastefully moulded in brick cladding and liquid stone to ideally suit the streetscape of the surrounding context.
 The building, aptly called Brick Veil, takes inspiration from its striking brick materiality that largely envelopes its elevation.